-Bromeliads, in their natural habitat, grow under a wide range of conditions and will survive prolonged periods of drought.
+Bromeliads, air plants in their natural habitat, grow under a wide range of conditions and will survive prolonged periods of drought.
 The general rule of thumb for watering bromeliads is:

 These plants hold water in the cup and leaf axils.
-Plants with cups should be filled, and not allowed to remain empty.
+Plants with cups should be filled and not allowed to remain empty.